stevehead/ksp-SimpleOrbitCalculator/README.md

 2. Toggle on *Celestial Body Info Mode* from the options on the right.

 ### Current features
-* Will automatically detect all celestial bodies known to KSP and their properties, including changes/additions by RSS or Planet Factory like mods.
+* Will automatically detect all celestial bodies known to KSP and their properties, including changes/additions by Kopernicus.
 * Allowed inputs include: Apoapsis, Periapsis, Semi-Major Axis, Eccentricity, Orbital Period.
 * Other information displayed after calculation: Orbital Speeds at Apoapsis and Periapsis, Mean Orbital Speed, Launch Delta-V (the minimum dV required to launch to or land from the orbit), Max Darkness Length (useful for Remote Tech satellite electric charge calculations).
 * Can use your current vessel's or target's orbit as input.